soufiangit/VoteMind/README.md

 # VoteBrain
+I worked in nonpartisan canvassing for two years.
+And what I saw the most, is that people did not know who to vote for.
+And because I had to remain nonpartisan, I could not provide that information.
+This project, VoteBrain, changes that.

-VoteBrain is a platform that helps voters make informed decisions by matching them with candidates and bills based on their values, providing lobbying data transparency, and connecting them with volunteer opportunities.
+VoteBrain is a platform that helps voters make informed decisions by matching them with candidates and bills based on their values, providing lobbying data transparency, and connecting them with volunteer opportunities, while remaining nonpartisan, and informative.

 ## Features